Looking to start a business, but not sure how? This comprehensive day-by-day guide will help you get your unique idea out into the world.

 Day 4: Time to set up a budget

 Perhaps one of the most dreaded task for entrepreneurs, but a necessary evil nonetheless.
 Figuring out what your start-up costs are will help you understand what kind of funding you’ll need to raise.
 Retrieve your budget from day 3 and include this with your forecast.
 You’ll need to split your budget into 2 categories- expenses & assets.
-Expenses are thing like payroll, rentals, legal costs and marketing expenses.
+Expenses are things like payroll, rentals, legal costs and marketing expenses.
 Assets would include items like buildings, vehicles, equipment, inventory etc.

 Day 5: Planning